Location: Civil War Museum

 Location: Kenosha Public Museum

-Please also answer registration questions, troop number, and scout age.
+Please also answer registration questions: troop number and scout age.

-Saturday, January 6th, 2024 - Juniors: Animal Habitats
+Saturday, February 8 - Juniors: Animal Habitats

 Earned Badge: Animal Habitats

-Please also answer registration questions, troop number, and scout age.
+Please also answer registration questions: troop number and scout age.